inductiva/inductiva/docs/explore_api/how_it_works.md

 this section.
 More specifically, you'll become familiarized with how the API
 works:

-- [Tasks](./tasks): Get to know the API's core computational object which gets created when you submit your simulation request, enabling you to track its progress and access outputs in real-time.
+- [Tasks](./tasks): Learn about tasks, the API's core computational object, which gets created when you submit your simulation request, enabling you to track its progress and access its outputs in real-time.

 - [Shared and Dedicated Resources](./shared_dedicated_resources.md): Discover how the API allocates and runs your simulation tasks on computational resources that